lexicon_entry

 List[Rule]

-is typically required when creating apymusas.taggers.rule_based.RuleBasedTagger
+AListof rules.
+ThisListis typically required when creating apymusas.taggers.rule_based.RuleBasedTaggertagger.

 Returns¶